-Knowing the importance of concentration to effective risk management and optimal performance, it’s essential that you step onto the vertical stage armed with techniques to fortify mental focus.
-Developing unbreakable concentration, however, takes a long-term commitment to gather and maintain focus every time you climb.
-In fact, improving concentration requires a comprehensive effort to reduce distractions and properly direct focus in all aspects of your life.
-You can’t just turn on a high level of concentration while you climb; you must also learn to wield your concentrative powers at work, at school, and in doing all other important tasks.
+Concentration is key for effective risk management and optimal performance in climbing.
+That being said, it’s a skill that requires just as much time and effort to learn as any physical ability.
+Unbreakable concentration comes from a long-term commitment to gathering and maintaining focus every time you climb.
+In fact, this applies to all aspects of your life.
+You can’t expect to just turn on your concentration while you climb; you must also learn to wield your concentrative powers in other areas like work, school, relationships, hobbies, and more.

-Here are five techniques for enhancing and maintaining concentration before and during a climb—although you can also apply these strategies in the quest to improve your focus in everyday activities.
+Try these five techniques for enhancing and maintaining concentration before and during a climb.
+You can also take these strategies into your everyday life for well-rounded focus.

-The first and most obvious step to improving concentration while you climb is to preemptively deal with possible distractions before you even start up the route.
-For example, knowing that noise on the ground or a talkative belayer often disrupts your concentration while leading, you can address this matter as part of your preclimb ritual.
-Express to your belayer (or spotter) the importance of his attentiveness, and kindly ask other climbers to limit their movements and noise until you complete the boulder problem or climb.
+The first step to improving concentration while you climb is to preemptively deal with possible distractions before you even start up the route.
+For example, if you know that noise on the ground or a talkative belayer often disrupts your concentration while leading, you can address this concern as part of your pre-climb ritual.
+Express to your belayer (or spotter when bouldering) that you value their attentiveness, and kindly ask other climbers to limit distractions until you complete the boulder problem or climb.

-Same goes in trying to marshal maximal focus at work, school, or elsewhere.
-Turn off cell phones and nix any distracting background noises; predetermine that you won’t check e-mail or deviate for any reason from the task at hand until a certain point in time; and since your eyes often lead your focus, go somewhere that shelters your eyes from environment distractions or other movements.
+Same goes for ensuring maximal focus at work, school, or elsewhere.
+Turn off phone notifications and nix any background noise.
+Decide ahead of time that you won’t deviate from the task at hand until a certain point in time.
+And since your eyes often lead your focus, go somewhere that separates you from distractions in your environment.

-An interesting research finding is that listening to classical Baroque-style music helps deepen concentration and improve focus, especially when faced with a large amount of information to process.
-The musical pulses common to Baroque music, such as Bach, have been shown to affect brain waves in a way that may enhance creative thinking, problem solving, concentration, and learning.
-Some university professors now play Baroque music in the background during lectures and tests, and countless others (including this author) have discovered the benefits of playing classical music while writing, reading, and studying, as well as during mental-training exercises such as visualization.
+Research shows that listening to classical music helps deepen concentration and improve focus.
+This is especially true in the face of a large amount of information you need to process.
+The musical pulses common to Baroque music, such as Bach, have been shown to affect brain waves in ways that enhance creative thinking, problem solving, concentration, and learning.
+Some university professors even play Baroque music in the background during lectures and tests.
+Others (including this author) have discovered the benefits of playing classical music while writing, reading, and studying, as well as during mental training exercises such as visualization.

-What about other styles of music—do they have the same positive effects on concentration?
+Do other types of music have the same positive effects on concentration?
 Perhaps.
-While faster-paced music and pop songs with lyrics do hold great potential to change your mental state and engage you in the moment of the music, they tend to make concentration on complex tasks more difficult.
-For example, I’m sure that you can sing along with a song on the radio (or talk on the phone) when driving in steady traffic on a familiar road.
-In trying to navigate a chaotic traffic in unknown city, however, I bet you have found it sometimes necessary to turn off the radio (and cease a conversation) in order to concentrate your complete attention on figuring the next turn and staying alive.
-The same is almost certainly true in climbing or performing any other complex task—subjecting your mind to engaging music or conversation will degrade concentration, whether you recognize it or not.
+While faster-paced music and pop songs with lyrics can change your mental state by bringing you into the present moment, they tend to make concentration on complex tasks more difficult.
+For example, I’m sure that you can sing along with a song on the radio or talk on the phone when driving in steady traffic on a familiar road.
+When driving through chaotic traffic in an unknown city, however, I bet you’ve sometimes found it necessary to turn off the radio or hang up the phone in order to turn your complete attention to figuring out the next turn (and staying alive).
+This also pertains to climbing or performing any other complex task.
+Subjecting your mind to especially engaging music or conversation will degrade concentration—whether you recognize it in the moment or not.

 2. Use Rituals to Narrow Focus

-Use of preparatory rituals is a natural, and powerful, way of narrowing focus before you climb (or engage in any important activity).
-By engaging in a sequence of steps and procedures in the hours and minutes leading up to a climb, the conscious mind is given a series of operations on which to target focus.
-For example, going through a progression of physical warm-up and stretching activities followed by a familiar sequence of preparing your gear and examining the route, the mind becomes engaged in task-relevant processes and is less likely to stray toward external distractions or internal, nonproductive thoughts.
+Pre-climb rituals are a natural—and powerful—way of zoning in before you climb.
+By engaging in a sequence of steps and procedures when preparing for a climb, the conscious mind can focus on a strict series of operations.
+Going through a progression of physical warm-up exercises and stretches, followed by a familiar sequence of preparing your gear and examining the route, the mind stays engaged in task-relevant processes.
+It’s less likely to stray toward external distractions or internal, nonproductive thoughts.

-In this same way, you can develop rituals to help focus your mental state in a wide range of life activities.
-Given the complexity of the world we live in and the ease of getting distracted, using rituals that deflect distractions and narrow focus will not only improve your concentration in all you do but also elevate your mental state in a way that increases the effectiveness of your actions.
-It should be no surprise, then, that peak performers in sports, business, and elsewhere habitually employ well-refined rituals to narrow focus and shelter their eyes and ears from irrelevant cues and potential distractions.
+You can develop your own rituals to help focus your mental state in a wide range of life activities.
+Given the complexity of the world we live in, it’s all too easy to get distracted.
+Using rituals that deflect distractions and narrow focus will not only improve your concentration in all you do, but also elevate your mental state to increase the effectiveness of your actions.
+Peak performers in sports and business habitually employ well-refined rituals to narrow their focus and shelter their minds from irrelevant cues and potential distractions.

 3. Use Self-Talk to Direct the Conscious Mind